-LD 354 An Act to Improve Education in Maine (Sponsored by Sen. Rafferty of York Cty.)
 This concept draft bill proposes to enact measures to improve education.

 LD 353 Resolve, to Establish the Commission to Recommend Methods for Preventing Deed Fraud in the State (Emergency) (Sponsored by Sen. Ingwersen of York Cty.)
+On Study Table

-This emergency resolve establishes and directs the 13-member Commission to Recommend Methods for Preventing Deed Fraud in the State to make recommendations for enhancing public awareness, improving identity verification requirements for real estate transactions, and strengthening civil and criminal remedies.
-By December 3, 2025, the commission is required to report to the Joint Standing Committee on Judiciary, which is authorized to submit legislation in 2026.
+As amended by the committee, this emergency resolve establishes and directs the 13-member Commission to Recommend Methods for Preventing Deed Fraud in the State to make recommendations for enhancing public awareness, improving identity verification requirements for real estate transactions, and strengthening civil and criminal remedies to assist in preventing deed fraud.
+By December 3, 2025, the commission is required to submit a report to the Joint Standing Committee on Judiciary, which is authorized to submit legislation in 2026.

 LD 352 An Act to Improve Criminal Justice and Public Safety (Sponsored by Sen. Beebe-Center of Knox Cty.)
+Carryover Approved